icopy-site/awesome/docs/awesome/awesome-docker.md

 - [docker-swarm-visualizer](https://github.com/dockersamples/docker-swarm-visualizer) - Visualizes Docker services on a Docker Swarm (for running demos).
 - [dockering-on-rails](https://github.com/Electrofenster/dockerding-on-rails) :skull: - Simple Web-Interface for Docker with a lot of features by [@Electrofenster](https://github.com/Electrofenster/)
 - [DockerSurfer](https://github.com/Simone-Erba/DockerSurfer) :skull: - A web service for analyze and browse dependencies between Docker images in the Docker registry, by [@Simone-Erba](https://github.com/Simone-Erba/)
+- [Kubevious](https://github.com/kubevious/kubevious) - A highly visual web UI for Kubernetes which renders configuration and state in an application centric way by [@rubenhak](https://github.com/rubenhak).
 - [OctoLinker](https://github.com/OctoLinker/OctoLinker) - A browser extension for GitHub that makes the image name in a `Dockerfile` clickable and redirect you to the related Docker Hub page.
 - [Portainer](https://github.com/portainer/portainer) - A lightweight management UI for managing your Docker hosts or Docker Swarm clusters by [@portainer](https://github.com/portainer)
 - [Portus](https://github.com/SUSE/Portus) - Authorization service and frontend for Docker registry (v2) by [@SUSE](https://github.com/SUSE)